bertrandmartel/openwrt-mwan-config/README.md

 # OpenWrt mutli-wan configuration

-An example of an OpenWrt powered multi wan working configuration on a TP-Link Archer C7 v2 router
+An example of an OpenWrt multi wan working configuration on a TP-Link Archer C7 v2 router

 ## Architecture